alexFrankfurt/HotbarSwitch/README.md

 # Hotbar Switch Addon for Minecraft Bedrock Edition

-This addon allows you to swap the item in your currently selected hotbar slot with the item directly above it in your inventory by using the `/hotbar_swap` command.
+This addon allows you to swap the item in your currently selected hotbar slot with the item directly above it in your inventory by taping shift (sneak).

 ## Installation